samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 ## Input Validation challenges

+* The following are some of the more challenging scenarios when applying input validation techniques.

-### Validating rich user content
+### Validating rich user-generated content

-* Rich user content encompasses a plethora of data types and formats, including text, images, videos, documents, and more.
-However, as users increasingly contribute diverse and dynamic content, from lengthy text inputs to multimedia uploads, ensuring the integrity and security of this rich user-generated content becomes paramount.
+* Rich user content spans a wide range of data types and formats, including text, images, videos, documents, and more.
+Ensuring the integrity and security of this rich user-generated content becomes essential, but complicated.
 * Traditional validation techniques designed for simpler data structures may struggle to adequately handle the intricacies of rich content validation.
-* Developers must grapple with parsing, sanitizing, and validating diverse content formats to prevent vulnerabilities such as XSS (Cross-Site Scripting), injection attacks, and data corruption.
+* Developers must deal with parsing, sanitizing, and validating diverse content formats to prevent vulnerabilities such as Cross-Site Scripting (XSS), injection attacks, and data corruption.

 ### Client-side vs server-side validation

-* The perennial debate between client-side and server-side validation revolves around the trade-offs between user experience and security.
+* The eternal debate between client-side and server-side validation revolves around the trade-offs between user experience and security.

 #### Client-side validation